Mix up traditional meatloaf with this amazing dish!

 We love this version of meatloaf.
 A big thank you to Leslie from Dishing with Leslie, for sharing this amazingly delicious recipe.
 Check out Leslie’s blog and visit the creator of Dishing with Leslie on Facebook.

-- 2 lbs ground turkey breast
+- 2 pounds turkey breast ground

 - 2 egg whites